-HMGP Global Match Strategy projects will be selected through joint coordination between PRDOH and SHMO, alongside with the necessary technical assistance and coordination with the involved subapplicants.
+HMGP Global Match Strategy projects will be selected through joint coordination between PRDOH, COR3/SHMO, and FEMA, alongside with the necessary technical assistance and coordination with the involved subapplicants.

-The project approval and implementation process will follow this overall procedure:
+The overall project approval and implementation process is as follows:

-- 1. An HMGP application is received and deemed eligible by SHMO and submitted to FEMA for approval. - 2.
-Concurrently, the application is submitted to PRDOH for a preliminary CDBG-specific compliance evaluation. - a.
-If the project is deemed preliminarily compliant, it is placed on a list of potential Global Match projects, pending approval by FEMA. - 3.
-Once approved by FEMA, the HMGP project applications are officially referred to PRDOH as potential Global Match project. - a.
-PRDOH confirms compliance with CDBG-specific eligibility requirements. - 4.
-If confirmed eligible for CDBG-MIT after reviewing the FEMA application package, PRDOH prepares a Global Match application for the project with a \$0 FEMA budget. - a.
-The application is submitted to FEMA and, after reviewed, is officially deemed a Global Match project. - 5.
-PRDOH executes a Subrecipient Agreement (SRA) with the entity for the implementation of the project while COR3 executes an agreement with the subrecipient for the project. - 6.
-Concurrently, the Global Match project is included under the Interagency agreement between PRDOH and COR3. - 7.
-Before project commencement, PRDOH and COR3 will coordinate and agree on each agency's responsibilities corresponding to the project scope of work; then inform the subrecipient the responsibilities they must meet to maintain programs controls - 8.
-The project commences as a PRDOH Global Match project under PRDOH and COR3's oversight. - 9.
-As applicable, the subrecipient must meet all Environmental and Historic Preservation (EHP) requirements and submit to PRDOH/COR3 for approval before scope of work implementation.
-Refer to the Unified Federal Review (UFR) Process section for additional guidance on interagency review processes.17 - 10.
-During the scope of work implementation, the subrecipient must submit to PRDOH and COR3 quarterly progress reports and maintain a financial file demonstrating compliance with all program requirements.
+- 1. COR3 receives an HMGP application. - COR3 assesses the application's potential as an HMGP project and collaborates with PRDOH to determine if it moves to the next step for CDBG-MIT match consideration. - 3.
+If confirmed to move forward by both COR3 and PRDOH, the SHMO submits the project application to FEMA and PRDOH for review and approval. - 4.
+PRDOH conducts a preliminary CDBG-specific compliance evaluation. - a.
+If the project is deemed preliminarily compliant, it is placed on a list of potential Global Match projects, pending approval by FEMA. - Once approved by FEMA, a Project Approval Letter and Conditions of Approval (COA) is issued by FEMA, stating the project's funding source.
+These documents are submitted to the Applicant and PRDOH.

+- 6. PRDOH executes a Subrecipient Agreement (SRA) with the entity for the implementation of the project funded by CDBG-MIT, while COR3 executes a Project agreement with the Applicant. - 7.
+Before project commencement, PRDOH and COR3 discuss and coordinate each agency's Periods of Performance (PoP) alignment and agree on each agency's responsibilities corresponding to the project phases and scope of work.
+They will then inform the subrecipient of the responsibilities they must meet to maintain programs controls. - 8.
+The project commences as a PRDOH HMGP-MIT Global Match project under PRDOH and COR3's oversight. - 9.
+As applicable, the subrecipient must meet all Environmental and Historic Preservation (EHP) requirements and submit them to PRDOH for approval before implementation of the construction scope of work.
+Refer to the Unified Federal Review (UFR) Process section for additional guidance on interagency review processes. - 10.
+During the scope of work implementation, the subrecipient must submit quarterly progress reports to PRDOH and COR3 and maintain a financial file demonstrating compliance with all program requirements. - 11.
+Requests for reimbursement submitted by the subrecipient corresponding to the CDBG-MIT funded phase will be evaluated and approved by PRDOH before disbursement. - a.
+If the project utilizes combined FEMA and PRDOH funding, PRDOH/COR3 will establish the disbursement methodology. - 12.
-17 https://www.fema.gov/emergency-managers/practitioners/environmental-historic/review

-- 11. Any request for reimbursement submitted by the subrecipient will be evaluated and approved by PRDOH and COR3 before disbursement. - a.
-PRDOH/COR3 will establish the disbursement methodology. - 12.
 Project monitoring will be implemented according to the scope of work awarded. - a.
-If the project scope of work was approved by phasing, the subrecipient must meet all the requirements requested in the initial phase before beginning the next approved phase. - b.
-Progress reports may be required to be submitted through the Disaster Recovery Solution (DRS) system and/or PRDOH's Canopy system. - 13.
-Once the project is completed and all incurred costs are validated and reimbursed, the project is closed out by both PRDOH and COR3 including the Global Match funding reconciliation.
+If the project scope of work was approved by phasing, the subrecipient must meet all the requirements requested in the initial phase and receive FEMA's next phase Project Approval Letter and COA before beginning the next approved phase. - b.
+Progress reports may be required to be submitted through the Disaster Recovery Solution (DRS) system.

+Once the project is completed, and all incurred costs are validated and reimbursed, the project is closed out by both PRDOH and COR3, including the Global Match funding reconciliation.